In Tents

 Barclay Lake

 It can be terrifying to wander far from the cozy embrace of the family minivan.
 What if you need its shelter?
 Its heated seats?
 The headlamp you forgot between backseat cushions?
 Placid Barclay Lake, just 2.2 fairly flat miles up from a trailhead near Highway 2, is just far enough from civilization to count as a backpacking trip but close enough to make beer runs.
-Somewhat remote lakeside sites with the appetite for bigger adventures.
+Somewhat remote lakeside sites grow the appetite for bigger adventures.

 A historic ranger's cabin stands in the meadows known as Indian Henry's Hunting Ground.